Frequently Asked Questions (FAQ)

 Who is the contact for radio technical questions and what is their background/knowledge?

 This is a more challenging question since no single person has all the answers in Amateur Radio.
 Various amateur radio operators generally focus on areas or disciplines that are of particular interest to the individual, therefore there is no single answer.
 However, it can be a daunting question to someone that is new to the Amateur service as to where to obtain additional information.
-Hopefully ANY Amateur Operator would be glad to assist, but to simplify, my name is Marc C. Miller -
+Hopefully ANY Amateur Operator would be glad to assist.

 Who is the contact for meeting program suggestions?